wp-plugins/json-content-importer/readme.txt

 2. This screen shows the Wordpress-Editor with some [jsoncontentimporter]-code

 == Changelog ==

+= 1.2.0 =
+* new shortcode-parameter: "oneofthesewordsmustbein" and "oneofthesewordsmustbeindepth"
+* filter & hook for third party extensions added: hook "json_content_importer_extension" and filter "json_content_importer_result_root"
+* Sourcecode: Classes rearranged
+* minor bugfix: number of items in subloop/subloop-array was sometimes ignored and all was displayed
+* "made in munich" added (see faq)

 = 1.1.2 =
 * Bugfix: tags like "{aa/aa}" are ok (previous: error)